Car accident attorney agencies in Utah

 • Wrongful death claim → A 2-year limit is given.

-Make sure you stick to the deadline, or else it can be fatal to the case.
+You must stick to the deadline, or else it can be fatal to the case.

 Because Utah Code 78B-2-307 also highlights “Tort 4 Years.”
 Which means that you must either sue or settle within a four-year timeline, or you automatically lose your right to recover.